jindrichmynarz/dissertation/parts/offline_evaluation.md

 -->

 We used offline evaluation to filter matchmaking methods and configurations to find the most promising ones.
-Since we test different matchmakers in the same context, this evaluation can be considered a trade-off analysis [@Wieringa2014, p.
+Since we test different matchmakers in the same context, this evaluation can be also considered a trade-off analysis [@Wieringa2014, p.
 260], in which we balance the differences in the evaluated measures.

 ## Ground truth